10 Reasons Why Scroll Saw Blades Break

 This happens very quickly with smaller blades.
 If you allow a larger blade to bow, it could take longer to break; however, in the process, it can cause the piece to have burn marks and the cut will be beveled.

-The reason for this is because the wood is being forced into the blade faster than the sawdust can be removed.
+The reason for this is that the wood is being forced into the blade faster than the sawdust can be removed.
 It will become hot due to the increased friction causing the wood to burn.

 This heat, from the friction, will also cause the blade to rapidly become dull.
 In turn, it will produce even more friction, resulting in the blade becoming even weaker.
 Eventually, it will break under stress.
 This whole process happens fairly quickly.